History Department Bylaws

 The department meets at least once a month during the normal school year.
 All tenure-track faculty members who are not on sabbatical are expected to attend.
 (Teaching releases do not exclude a faculty member from service duties like attending departmental meetings.)
 Post-docs, adjunct faculty, and lecturers are not entitled to attend department meetings, but they may be occasionally invited to attend department meetings, such as the first one of the academic year.
 Meeting dates are set in the summer, and will usually take place at noon on the first Monday of each month during the academic year.

 A week in advance of the meeting, the chair will distribute an agenda.
 The role of secretary will rotate in alphabetical order.
 If a vote is to be taken, a faculty member must be present to vote.
 If a faculty member must miss a meeting where a vote is to be taken, he or she may request that the chair read a statement in advance of the vote.
 Any voting that involves hiring, promotion, or tenure will be taken by a confidential, paper ballot (unless extenuating circumstances make a confidential electronic vote necessary).
 Other routine voting will be done by a simple majority, either by the show of hands or a voice vote.
+All by law amendments must be proposed in writing and send to the Chair and the Executive Committee before they have set the agenda for the next meeting, at least one week prior to the department meeting at which they are to be discussed.
+The submitted, written proposal must be placed on the agenda for the upcoming meeting.

 Unless otherwise stipulated in the bylaws, department meetings follow Robert's Rules of Order.
 The chair, as a faculty member, is permitted to vote on any matter coming before the department.